MathurUtkarsh/Prescription-Label-Reading/README.md

 Approach: You need to apply OCR techniques to extract the text data from the prescriptions and convert them into speech.

-installations done: paddleOCR paddlepaddle gTTS
+Installations done: paddleOCR paddlepaddle gTTS

 Project Title: Prescription Label Reading